pfoo360/Nepenthes/README.md

 <br/>
 <br/>

 Now, we can navigate to the 'tickets' link.
 If you are an ADMIN in a workspace, you will see ALL tickets in the workspace here.
-If you are a MANAGER in a workspace, you will see only tickets of projects you are assigned to.
-If you are a DEVELOPER in a workspace, you will only see tickets that lists you as a 'Developer.'
+If you are a MANAGER in a workspace, you will only see tickets from assigned projects.
+If you are a DEVELOPER in a workspace, you will only see tickets where you are listed as a 'Developer.'
 ![edit_ticket](/screenshots/28.png)
 ![edit_ticket](/screenshots/29.png)
 <br/>